open-prophetdb/biomedgps-data/wandb/README.md

 ## Training

 The project is configured to run a sweep on the job queue and job.
 The sweep is configured in wandb_sweep_kge.yaml.
 The sweep will run a job on a set of hyperparameters.
 The job will run a training script, train.sh.
 If you want to know more about the sweep, please refer to [wandb sweep](https://docs.wandb.ai/guides/sweeps/quickstart).

+### Step 0: Upload/Copy the dataset

+Upload/copy the <your-dir>/<dataset_name> directory to the directory you specified in the wandb config file.
+[Recommended] You can place the <dataset_name> directory in the same directory as the train.sh file and change the data_path argument in the wandb config file to the directory where the dataset is located.

+> NOTE: the dataset_name should be replaced by your own dataset name.
+You also need to keep them same with the dataset name you use in the `../wandb/wandb_sweep_kge.yaml` file.

 ### Step 1: Login to wandb